End-to-End Training of Multi-Document Reader and Retriever for Open-Domain Question Answering: Experiments

 Table~\ref{tab:obj-func} shows our results on the development set of NQ.
-We observe that training with $\mathcal{L}_{\text{alt-1}}$ objective diverges, leading to poor performance.
-We conjecture that this is because useful signals fail to flow from the reader to the retriever, and hence the retriever gets stuck in a bad local optimum.
-The $\mathcal{L}_{\text{alt-2}}$ objective improves over the FiD baseline.
+We observe that training with the adversarial $\mathcal{L}_{\text{alt-1}}$ objective diverges, leading to poor performance, as expected.
+This shows that harming the retriever during training can significantly harm performance of the QA system.
+In contrast, although it disregards the estimated prior, the $\mathcal{L}_{\text{alt-2}}$ objective still improves over the FiD baseline for NQ and TriviaQA.
 However, it still lags behind \emdr{}.
+On WebQ, the $\mathcal{L}_{\text{alt-2}}$ objective diverges and leads to a poor performance.
+We leave further analysis on the convergence of $\mathcal{L}_{\text{alt-2}}$ objective as a part of future work.